Leiden University

 Leiden University (abbreviated as LEI; Universiteit Leiden) is a public research university in Leiden, Netherlands.
 Established in 1575 by William, Prince of Orange as a Protestant institution, it holds the distinction of being the oldest surviving university in the Netherlands.
 (Note: During the period of the Habsburg Netherlands, which included the present-day Netherlands, the University of Leuven (1425–1797) was the oldest university.
 After the separation of the northern Netherlands, the University of Leiden (founded in 1575) became the first and oldest university in the Dutch Republic and later in its successor, the Kingdom of the Netherlands.)

-During the Dutch Golden Age scholars from around Europe were attracted to the Dutch Republic for its climate of intellectual tolerance.
-Individuals such as René Descartes, Rembrandt, Christiaan Huygens, Hugo Grotius, Benedictus Spinoza, and later Baron d'Holbach were active in Leiden and environs.

 The university has seven academic faculties and over fifty subject departments, housing more than forty national and international research institutes.
 Its historical primary campus consists of several buildings spread over Leiden, while a second campus located in The Hague houses a liberal arts college (Leiden University College The Hague) and several of its faculties.
 It is a member of the Coimbra Group, the Europaeum, and a founding member of the League of European Research Universities.

 The university has produced twenty-six Spinoza Prize Laureates and sixteen Nobel Laureates.
 Members of the Dutch royal family such as Queen Juliana, Queen Beatrix, and King Willem-Alexander are alumni, and ten prime ministers of the Netherlands including Mark Rutte.
 US president John Quincy Adams also studied at the university.